SortableJS/Sortable/plugins/README.md

 `utils: Object`
 Object containing functions that will be added to the `Sortable.utils` default object on the Sortable class.

+`eventOptions(eventName: String): Function`
-`eventOptions(eventName: String, sortable: Sortable): Function` A function that is called whenever Sortable fires an event.
+A function that is called whenever Sortable fires an event.
 This function should return an object to be combined with the event object that Sortable will emit.
+The function will be called in the context of the Sortable that is firing the event (ie. the `this` keyword will be the Sortable calling the event).

 `initializeByDefault: Boolean`
 Determines whether or not the plugin will always be initialized on every new Sortable instance.
 If this option is enabled, it does not mean that by default the plugin will be enabled on the Sortable - this must still be done in the options via the plugin's `pluginName`, or it can be enabled by default if your plugin specifies it's pluginName as a default option that is truthy.
 Since the plugin will already be initialized on every Sortable instance, it can also be enabled dynamically via `sortableInstance.option('pluginName', true)`.